PALEOLITHIC ART MAGAZINE

 2) Object of study of the Paleoarteology would be the sculpture, the paintings in cave and outside cave, the rock graffiti, the menhir, the dolmen, the first architecture, the decorated tools, the ceramics, etc.

-3) The art was produced for cult rituals, that is for the religion.
-Therefore, in the study, to classify it like such; as an example: if it is matter of zoomorphic paintings in cave, one different from the other, put it under the entry "magical rituals " or other denomination; if instead it is matter of post-paleolithic sculptures with representation of deities always the same, then to use the word " idolatry ".
+3) Art was produced for worship rituals, that is for the religion.
+Therefore, in the study, classify it like such; as an example: if it deals with zoomorphic paintings in cave one different from the other, to put it under the voice "magical rituals " or other denomination; if instead it deals with post-paleolithic sculptures with representation of deities always the same, then to use the word " idolatry ".
 However, the religions are so many as the several types of art, and are all to be interpreted, and will have to be invented some names in order to classify them.

-4) Important is the study of the styles.
-The style is the language of the art, that is of the representation.
-As an example, the man near every prehistoric civilization is represented in a different style (lengthened, geometric, with abolition of particulars like the features of the face, or of the feet, much realistic, etc.).
+4) Important is the study of styles.
+The style is the language of art, that is of the representation.
+As an example, the man near every prehistoric civilization is represented in a different style (lengthened, geometric, with abolition of particular like the features of the face), or the feet, much realistic, etc.).

-- material used (e.g.: granito, ivory, etc.)
+- material used (example: granite, ivory, etc.)

 - dating (if it is known)

-- the size: height, width, long.
+- measures: height, width, length.

-- the origin zone (e.g.: cave of..., Diggings of..., etc.)
+- the zone of origin (example: Cave of..., Excavations of..., etc.)

-2) Owners of websites that have for partial or total object the prehistoric art, if they wish to participate to the foundation of the Paleoarteology, are authorized to publish this our call, and to receive letters from their readers.
+2) The owners of web sites that have for object totally or partially the prehistoric art, if they wish to participate to the foundation of the Paleoarteology, are authorized to publish this our advice, and to receive the mails from their readers.